gruessung/meaju/README.md

 * API

 ## Install
-download, copy on your server, edit config.php, create database. have fun :)
+download, copy on your server, edit config.php, create database (database.sql). have fun :)

 **don't forget to add your imprint and own rules!**